 Before executing your upgrade, there are several steps that must be completed.
 See Upgrading Code and Customizations and Pre-Upgrade Maintenance Tasks for more information.
 Additionally, make sure that your system meets the requirements for the new version of AEM.
-See how Pattern Detector can help you estimate the complexity of your upgarde and also see the Upgrade Scope and Requirements section of Planning Your Upgrade for more information.
+See the Upgrade Scope and Requirements section of Planning Your Upgrade for more information.

 - Minimum Required Java version: The migration tool only works with Java versions 7 and up.
-Note that for AEM 6.3 and up, Oracle's JRE 8 and IBM's JRE 7 & 8 are the only supported versions.
+Note that for AEM 6.3, Oracle's JRE 8 and IBM's JRE 7 & 8 are the only supported versions.

-The actual migration is performed using the standard AEM quickstart jar file, executed with a new -x crx2oak option which executes the crx2oak tool in order to simplify the upgrade and make it more robust.
+The actual migration is performed using the standard AEM 6.3 quickstart jar file, executed with a new -x crx2oak option which executes the crx2oak tool in order to simplify the upgrade and make it more robust.
 To determine the command that you should run, use the following command:

 java -Xmx4096m -jar aem-quickstart.jar -v -x crx2oak -xargs -- --load-profile <<YOUR_PROFILE>> <<ADDITIONAL_FLAGS>>